-The full course is estimated to take about 36 hours of learning (approximately six hours per module).
+The Professional Certificate option is estimated to take about 36 hours of learning (approximately six hours per module).
 Participants who enrol for individual modules will have access to the course platform for two weeks per module.
-Participants who enrol for all six modules will have access to the course platform for ten weeks to complete all modules.
+Participants who enrol for all six modules will have access to the course platform for eight weeks to complete all modules.

 Must a participant complete and pass all modules in order to finish the course?

 Yes, it is a requirement for participants to complete all exercises and pass all learning activities for the modules they enrol for.
-A Professional Certificate will be awarded upon successful completion of all six modules (depending on the course option selected).
+A Professional Certificate or Certificate of Completion will be awarded upon successful completion of all six modules (depending on the course option selected).

 Do I have to complete all six modules?

 No, you can select the modules that relate to your own professional development needs.
-A Professional Certificate will be awarded upon successful completion of all six modules.
+Note that Module 1 is a prerequisite for Modules 2-5.